 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The X-T3 indeed provides for movie recording, while the 1D Mark III does not.
 The highest resolution format that the X-T3 can use is 4K/60p.

 Feature comparison: Canon 1D Mark III vs Fujifilm X-T3

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T3 has an electronic viewfinder (3690k dots), while the 1D Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the X-T3 has a higher magnification than the one of the 1D Mark III (0.75x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Fujifilm X-T3 along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark III, but is missing on the X-T3 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.